sigsum/sigsum/doc/design.md

 document [\[CM-Examples\]](https://github.com/sigsum/sigsum/blob/main/doc/claimant.md).

 **Roadmap.**
-So far we only introduced the overall problem and the setting.
+So far we only introduced the overall problem and setting.
 Our main contribution is the way in which the log component is designed.
 First we describe our threat model.
 Then we give a bird's view of the design.
 Finally, we go into greater detail using a question-answer format that is easy to extend